tomooda/ViennaTalk/README.md

 What's new in the latest release
 ---
+* Codename Maribor has been released.
+(Aug 28, 2017)
+ - VDMDebugger integrated with Pharo's moldable debugger
+ - migrated to Pharo 6.1 (32bit)
+ You can debug an auto-generated Smalltalk code with its source VDM specification on Smalltalk debugger, and step-execute by granularity of the source VDM specification.

 * Codename Ito has been released.
 (Feb 12, 2017)
   - Implicit/extended explicit functions/operations are supported by the pretty printer and code generators.
   - Exception statements (exit, always, trap and tixe statements) are supported by the pretty printer and code generators.